-- 2 tsp honey, or more, depending on the sweetness of your melon.
+- 2 teaspoon honey, or more, depending on the sweetness of your melon.
 For Keto diet, substitute Monkfruit sweetener with erythritol.

 - 1 medium cantaloupe, peeled, halved, seeded and cubed (3 - 4 cups)

-- 3 tbsp fresh parsley, finely chopped, divided
+- 3 tablespoon fresh parsley, finely chopped, divided

-- 3 tbsp fresh mint leaves, finely chopped, divided
+- 3 tablespoon fresh mint leaves, finely chopped, divided

-- 3 tbsp Kalamata olives, finely chopped, divided
+- 3 tablespoon Kalamata olives, finely chopped, divided

 - Combine red onion and lemon juice in a large bowl.
 Let stand while you prepare the cantaloupe.